 • Certificates are presented to each of the event winners.

-In second place were Norwich Business School & School of Economics (who have moved up a very impressive 15 spaces on the leaders board from last year!) and very closely followed in 3rd place were School of Mathematics & Computing Science.
+In second place were Norwich Business School & School of Economics and very closely followed in 3rd place were the School of Education.

-The winner of the 'Most Sporting Dean/Head of School' category was Prof Shaun Stevens (MTH) & the winner of the 'Most Sporting Nominated other ' category was Dr Ian Edwards (LAW).
+The winner of the 'Most Sporting Dean/Head of School' category was Prof David Stevens (MTH) & the winner of the 'Most Sporting Nominated other ' category was James Colley (UEA Staff Team).